-That means a random time might fall in a shorter interval of less than 10 minutes, or a longer interval of more than 10 minutes.
+That means a random time might fall in a shorter interval of less than 10 minutes or a longer interval of more than 10 minutes.
 It’s more likely to fall in an interval of more than 10 minutes, simply because those intervals last longer.

-Now think of a random time in that 20 minute timespan.
-Is the random time more likely to fall in the 2 minute block interval or in the 18 minute block interval?
-It’s 9 times more likely to fall in the 18 minute block interval because that interval lasts 9 times longer!
+This is easy to understand with a small-scale example.
+Consider a 20-minute timespan that includes a 2-minute block interval and an 18-minute block interval.
+Now think of a random time in that 20-minute timespan.
+Is the random time more likely to fall in the 2-minute block interval or in the 18-minute block interval?
+It’s 9 times more likely to fall in the 18-minute block interval because that interval lasts 9 times longer!

 There is no need to take anyone’s word for it.
 I have proven that bitcoin blocks follow a poisson distribution and that on average the next block is 10 minutes away from any random time, such as the time you made your transaction.

 First I downloaded the block timestamps from the 15th of March 2018 to the 15th of March 2019.
 That gave me 53,542 block times.
 Then I got 9968 random datetimes from within that timespan.
 All the datetimes were in the format

 In order to convert those to Unix epochs I used the spreadsheet formula